matheusmoreira/liblinux/README.markdown

 Liblinux is a library that provides architecture-independent access to Linux system calls.

+## Building

+The library and all examples are freestanding and have no dependencies.
+They are built with GNU Make.
+Currently, only GCC is supported.
+Issuing the command:

+    make

+Will produce the `liblinux.so` shared object and place it in the build directory.

+The `makefile` implements an out-of-tree multi-architecture build using the [prefixed path method][make.prefixed-path], where all build targets are prefixed with their build path.
+While this method results in an organized build tree that mirrors the structure of the source tree, it also makes it harder to rebuild individual build targets.
+The main build interface consists of phony targets:

+- `library`

+  Builds the library.

+- `examples`

+  Builds all library usage examples.

+- `all`

+  Builds the library and its usage examples.

+- `clean`

+  Removes the build directory tree and all build artifacts.

+- `directories`

+  Creates the build directory tree.

 ## Why?

 In 2014, the [`getrandom`][getrandom] system call was introduced.